liuqx315/Multiscale-pattern/sundials_extensions/doc/source/mathematics/IVP_solution.rst

 :ref:`Mathematics.Stability`), we provide details on optional user-supplied information that can be used to better control the behavior of ARKode.
 In these sections, we also discuss the algorithms currently provided by ARKode.
-Finally, in the final sub-section of this chapter, :ref:`Mathematics.Rootfinding`, we discuss the algorithms providing root-finding capabilities within ARKode.
+Finally, in the last sub-section of this chapter, :ref:`Mathematics.Rootfinding`, we discuss the algorithms providing root-finding capabilities within ARKode.